-Steven Lafferty heads up Creative Artist Agency’s television department while personally representing clients that include Bill Maher, David Letterman, and Tony Danza.
+Steven Lafferty heads up Creative Artist Agency’s television department while personally representing clients that include Bill Maher and David Letterman.
 His department also represents creators, producers, and actors from hit shows like “Empire,” “The Walking Dead,” “Orange is the New Black,” “Scandal,” “Grey’s Anatomy,” “The Good Wife,” “The Tonight Show Starring Jimmy Fallon,” “American Idol,” “CSI,” “House of Cards,” “Black-ish,” “New Girl,” “Veep,” and “American Horror Story.”

 Television has always come naturally to Lafferty whose father, Perry Lafferty, was a network executive and television producer responsible for bringing classics like “All in the Family,” “M*A*S*H,” and “The Mary Tyler Moor Show” to small screens nationwide.